Neclow/phd_thesis/README.md

-# ku-frontpage
+# PhD Thesis

+Title: Pandemic preparedness in a vector

+Subtitle: How new data representations from phylogenetics, protein structure, and animal tracking can support outbreak intelligence

+Submitted: October 10, 2025

+## Installation

-A LaTeX package for use at University of Copenhagen.
+This thesis is based on a LaTeX package for use at University of Copenhagen.

 Intended to create a titlepage that resembles as closely as possible the official design for Master projects and PhD theses.
 The Microsoft Word templates can be found at https://designguide.ku.dk/.

-## Installation

 Just copy the `ku-frontpage.sty` and the `logos` folder into your current working directory.
 You can then include the package with for example: